 Barriers to entry

-Natural entry barriers include:
+Natural (or structural) entry barriers include:

 Economies of large scale production.